Accessibility

 Assistance dogs are welcome at all festival events and venues.

-Volunteers will be on hand and can lend assistance if needed.
+Volunteers will be on hand and can help if needed.
 Please contact us via email at access@newcastlewritersfestival.org.au should you wish to arrange any assistance or have any queries.

 • Hearing loop sessions